Groups of order $p^3$ are mixed Tate: Introduction

+Inside $\text{DM}(k;R)$, one can define the subcategory of mixed Tate motives $\text{DMT}(k; R)$ as the smallest triangulated and closed under arbitrary direct sums subcategory which contains all the objects $R(j)$ with $j\in \mathbb{Z}$.
+We prove in Theorem \ref{thm5} that the motive $M(BG)$ is \textit{mixed Tate} if and only if $M^c(BG)$ is mixed Tate for a finite group $G$.
+We will simply say that a finite group $G$ is mixed Tate if $M^c(BG)$ is in the category $\text{DMT}(k; R)$.
+From now on, we will restrict the discussion in the Introduction to finite groups.
+Our main result is:

+\begin{theorem} Let $G$ be a group of order $p^3$ and let $k$ be a field of characteristic not $p$ which contains a primitive $p^3$-root of unity.
+Then $M^c(BG)$ is mixed Tate. \end{theorem}

-One is interested in understanding $p$-groups because one recovers important information about the group by studying its Sylow groups.
-The precise form of this philosophy which is applicable in our case is lemma $8.3$ from \cite{to}, which says that $BG$ is mixed Tate with $\mathbb{Z}/p$ or $\mathbb{Z}_{(p)}$ coefficients if $BH$ is, where $H$ is a $p-$Sylow subgroup of $G$.
+One is interested in understanding $p$-groups because one recovers important information about a given finite group by studying its Sylow groups.
+The precise form of this philosophy which is applicable in our case is \cite[Lemma 9.3]{to} which says that $BG$ is mixed Tate with $\mathbb{Z}/p$ or $\mathbb{Z}_{(p)}$ coefficients if $BH$ is, where $H$ is a $p$-Sylow subgroup of $G$.

-The structure of the paper is as follows: in section $2$ we recall some definitions and explain the meaning of a few notations.
-Section $3$ contains the proof of two technical lemmas which will be used in the proof of our main result; section $4$ contains the proof of the main result.
-Chu and Kang \cite{chu} have shown that for a group $G$ of order $p^3$ and $V$ a $G$-representation, the scheme $V/G$ is rational.
-We show, starting from their proof, the stronger statement that $V/G$ is a linear scheme.
-Section $5$ resolves a technical issue, of whether it depends what motive we choose between $M(BG)$ and $M^c(BG)$ when we want to say that $G$ is mixed Tate.